 And at that line the man whom everyone had been referring to as the 'Master of Ceremonies' – an ancient guy called Colin who was obviously highly respected as an elder of the festival – shouted out, 'That's me!' referring to being 'anything but blind' (drunk), and it totally threw me.
 I had a complete mind-blank as to the rest of the song, but they all wanted me to continue, so I finished off the chorus, and they loved it.
 Imagine: me, a folk singer!
 Thank God I was drunk...

-After the session deteriorated – only because the landlord closed the pub – and Tommy had had a sing and arranged to meet Verity at 11 the next morning, we hung around outside for a while, putting off that bloody walk back to the hostel.
-It was here that the dregs of us left from the session continued to sing for a couple of hours, watching dawn creep slowly over the mountains.
+Tommy soon reappeared, having arranged to meet Verity the next morning, but eventually the landlord closed the pub and the session deteriorated, so we hung around outside for a while, trying to put off the long walk back to the hostel.
+It was here that us dregs left over from the session continued to sing for a couple of hours, watching dawn creep slowly over the mountains.

 Home Sweet Home